Marie-Adélaïde, Grand Duchess of Luxembourg: Early years

-Marie-Adélaïde was born on 14 June 1894 in Berg Castle as the eldest child of Grand Duke William IV and his wife, Infanta Marie Anne of Portugal.
+Marie-Adélaïde was born on 14 June 1894 at Berg Castle, the eldest child of Grand Duke William IV and his wife, Infanta Marie Anne of Portugal.

-Since her father had six daughters and no sons, he proclaimed Marie-Adélaïde as the heiress presumptive on 10 July 1907, in order to solve any succession crisis due to the use of Salic law in the monarchy.
+Since her father had six daughters and no sons, he proclaimed Marie-Adélaïde as the heir presumptive on 10 July 1907, in order to solve any succession crisis due to the use of Salic law in the monarchy.

-Due to that same Salic Law, the elder branch of the House of Nassau, called Nassau-Weilburg (present-day Luxembourg-Nassau) inherited in 1890 the throne of Luxembourg from the younger branch called Nassau-Orange, which was not only supplying the Grand Dukes of Luxembourg from 1815 to 1890, but was also in a personal union the reigning dynasty of the Kingdom of the Netherlands.
+Due to that same Salic Law, the elder branch of the House of Nassau, called Nassau-Weilburg (present-day Luxembourg-Nassau) inherited in 1890 the throne of Luxembourg from the younger branch called Nassau-Orange, which was not only supplying the grand dukes of Luxembourg from 1815 to 1890, but was also, through a personal union, the reigning dynasty of the Kingdom of the Netherlands.